Dateutils

 depend on system infrastructure (libc in this case) nor does it follow

-the usual semantics of setting LC_TIME
+the usual semantics of setting LC_TIME, so different locales can be

 used for input and output independent of the user’s environment.

-All tools support the --from-locale
+All tools support the --from-locale parameter while tools that output

-date/times also support --locale
+date/times also support --locale.

 $ dateconv --from-locale it_IT -i '%d %B %Y' '19 maggio 2016'